tensorflow/tensor2tensor/README.md

 T2T modularizes training into several components, each of which can be seen in use in the above commands.

+See the models, problems, and hyperparameter sets that are available:

+`t2t-trainer --registry_help`

 ### Datasets